hhaji/Deep-Learning/Tutorials-Deep-Learning/Readme.md

 * [The Building Blocks of Interpretability](https://distill.pub/2018/building-blocks/) published in Distill

 ## Program:
+* [Ludwig:](https://github.com/uber/ludwig) is a toolbox built on top of TensorFlow that allows to train and test deep learning models without the need to write code.
 * [TensorFlow Playground](https://playground.tensorflow.org) (an interactive visualization of neural networks, written in typescript using d3.js) by Daniel Smilkov and Shan Carter<br>

 ## Deep Learning Courses: